Some advice on antennas for ADS-B reception

 The dipole is effective and easy to build while the DVB-T antenna not tuned for 1090MHz was cannibalized before I could give it a proper test.

-This is a good off the shelf antenna and was a good sanity check for my existing antennae.
+This is a very good off the shelf antenna and was a good sanity check for my existing antennae.
 It was also a good reminder that even a few cm of placment can get a very different result.

 The FA antenna receives signals about 6NM further away than the CoCo.
 The exception to this is that arrivals to Houston along J87 show up 10-20NM before on the CoCo.
 The few cm difference in antenna could give a different reception corridor.